Medically reviewed by Drugs.com. Last updated on Aug 2, 2020.

 Note: A switch to appropriate oral antimicrobial therapy may be considered after 3 days of parenteral therapy and demonstrated clinical improvement.

-Intra-abdominal infection, complicated, severe: 500 mg every 8 hours for 5-14 days.
+Intra-abdominal infection, complicated, severe: IV: 500 mg every 8 hours for 5-14 days.
 Note: 2010 IDSA guidelines recommend treatment duration of 4-7 days (provided source controlled).
 Not recommended for mild-to-moderate, community-acquired intra-abdominal infections due to risk of toxicity and the development of resistant organisms (Solomkin, 2010).

 Intravenous catheter-related bloodstream infection (off-label use): IV: 500 mg every 8 hours for 7 to 14 days (IDSA 2009)